 The little silver box lay dormant.
 It’s static quite static and no microcosm leapt from its concave surface.

-Until the weekend, that is, when we would take our drive to the video store and pick up a DVD player that we would rent for the weekend.
-We would pick out vhs tapes too.
+Until the weekend, that is, when we would take our drive to the video store and pick up a DVD player that we would only be ours for two days.
+We would pick out VHS tapes too.
 This was how it went for my family.
 The tv would never be on unless we had a movie playing.
 It wouldn’t stay on through the day, random family members flicking channels.
 With a family who didn’t have their own tv until my sister was 7 and I was 2, it made sense.
 For us, it was the videos and then dvds that did it.

 A now larger and significantly sleeker box lies dormant.
 Not even 7de Laan plays in the evening anymore.
 There are multiple remotes and a permanent dvd player but still, the raucous quoting of 1000 films can be heard from the kitchen.